raphaelbe11/Stored_Procedure_GetCustomers/README.md

 # Stored_Procedure_GetCustomers
- Example of a stored procedure
+ Example of a stored procedure on SQL Server